Direct dark matter searches with the full data set of XMASS-I: Annual modulation WIMP search

 \section{Annual modulation WIMP search}

 The velocity of the earth relative to the galactic DM halo changes as the Earth moves around the sun.
 This is because the Earth's velocity in its orbit around the Sun effectively adds to or subtracts from the Sun's velocity through a stationary halo.
-This causes a corresponding change in the expected DM signal rate of terrestrial detectors, with this relative velocity modulation affecting signal rates at a few percent levels~\cite{Drukier}.
+This causes a corresponding change in the expected DM signal rate of terrestrial detectors, with this relative velocity modulation affecting signal rates~\cite{Drukier}.
 Searches using this tell-tale signal rate modulation were already conducted with parts of the XMASS-I data for NRs from multi-GeV WIMPs~\cite{XMASS_Modulation,XMASS_Modulation2018}, as well as for the sub-GeV mass region where bremsstrahlung is expected to boost the signal~\cite{XMASS_Modulation2019}.
 Here we updated these results using our final five-year data set and full three years of low threshold data, as shown in Table~\ref{tab:data_set}.
 A new search exploiting the Migdal effect \cite{Migdal} in the sub-GeV WIMP mass region was added to this paper.

 For these analyses, data were binned in live time intervals of roughly 15 live days per bin, resulting in 125 bins for the normal and 67 bins for the low threshold data.
 Both normal and low-threshold triggered events ranging in energy from 0.5 to 20~keV$_{\rm{ee}}$ (2.3 to 99.6 keV$_{\rm{nr}}$) were used for the NR analysis.
 The energy range for both the bremsstrahlung and Migdal analyses was 1 to 20~keV$_{\rm{ee}}$, using only normal threshold data.
-The 1 keV$_{\rm{ee}}$ energy threshold was set as the uncertainty in the scintillation efficiency for electrons and gamma rays increases considerably below that energy.
-Though the response below 1 keV$_{\rm{ee}}$ was implemented in the XMASS MC, the signal below 1 keV$_{\rm{ee}}$ was not considered.
+The 1 keV$_{\rm{ee}}$ energy threshold for these ER signals was set as the uncertainty in the scintillation efficiency for electrons and gamma rays increases considerably below that energy.
+Though the response below 1 keV$_{\rm{ee}}$ was implemented in the XMASS MC, the ER signal below 1 keV$_{\rm{ee}}$ was not considered.
+The scintillation efficiency and the uncertainty above 1keV$_{\rm{ee}}$ is shown in Fig.~\ref{fig:scint_eff}.

 All modulation analyses including NR analysis were done with keV$_{\rm{ee}}$ unit.